afunnydev/tinysociety/content/articles/2018-11-10-incredible-tiny-home-with-3-sleeping-spaces.md

   title: Incredible Tiny Home with 3 Sleeping Spaces
   description: >-
     This spacious tiny home comes packed with all the luxuries of a residential home.
-With three sleeping spaces, this tiny is ready for multi-person families or for having friends over!
+With 335 square feet of space, this tiny is ready for multi-person families or for having friends over!
   image: /img/sunbear2.jpg
 likes: '25'